madprops/nextwatch/README.md

 Install [rofi](https://github.com/davatorium/rofi) to display the interface.

-Run nextwatch, choose a file.
+Run nextwatch and navigate to a file.

-Watched files will have [W] at the start of the name.
+Watched files will have `[W]` at the start of the name.

+Press enter to launch the file with a video player.

 ---